Welcome and hello from Carlene and Andre Paquette!

 - Great mica sheets can be found along the trails north of

-From the 417, get off at Terry Fox in Kanata (turn right onto Terry
+Kanata.
+From the 417, get off at Terry Fox in Kanata (turn

-Castlefrank past where it makes a hard left turn and becomes Richardson
+on Castlefrank past where it makes a hard left turn and becomes

-Road.
-Shortly after this, turn right onto Goulbourne Forced Road
+Richardson Side Road.
+Shortly after this, turn right onto

-park there.
-Go onto the trails to the west of Goulborne Forced
+onto the trails to the west of Goulborne Forced and go back as

-go back as far as you can (past the hydro lines).
-At this point
+far as you can (past the hydro lines).
+At this point (if

 - Cool concretions can be found in some of the ravines in

-of several nodules (and are really neat looking) or have shells
+consist of several nodules (and are really neat looking) or have

 - A fair bit of graphite can be found off of Castlefrank Drive